 - Subscribe to Trinity's YouTube Channel to watch our Services and Pastor McKinley's video devotions.

-- Lutheran Central School's Monday Morning Chapel at St. Peter's Lutheran Church - Brownstown is currently only streamed online.
+- Lutheran Central School's Monday Morning Chapel at St. Peter's Lutheran Church - Brownstown is currently held at LCS due to COVID.

 - In case you missed the 2020 Mission Federation's Annual Reformation Rally Watch it here.